thinkcompany/think_dev-standards/development-standards/accessibility.md

 ### Links

+To make links accessible, they need to have text-based information that clearly describes their destination.
+The screen-reader does not announce the link path, so the inner text of the link element should be clear about where the link will take the user.

+**Bad**:

+    <a href="/recipes/all">More</a>

+**Good**:

+    <a href="/recipes/all">All Recipes</a>

+It's important not to use redundant language like "Link to..." or "Go to..." (the screen reader already declares that it has found a navigation element), or misleading text like "Click here" (implying the user needs to click rather than keyboard navigate).

+Like all other text, avoid all-capitalize text content, as the screen reader will read text like letter by letter and is more difficult to read.
+Text that must appear as capitalized should be styled with CSS's ```text-transform``` property, but typed regularly.

+Avoid including the URL in the link text, as the format of web links will be read letter-by-letter and be extremely difficult to understand.

+The style of link text should also include some property besides color.
+An underline is typically sufficient.

 ## Imagery

 Image-based content and information play a prominent role in the modern web.
 The a11y standard expectations are very clear in their expectations for how this information should always be conveyed to screen-reader users: Always provide equivalent alternative text-based sources of the information conveyed.